LaurenzDemey/RMusic/exercises.md

 DOES IT WORK?

-- try to play a song!
+- try to play a song
 - click on the next button
 - click on the previous button
 - pause a song